-The main construction projects in progress for the Air France group are a 5,000m2 building for the new engine test bench facility for very large engines like the GE90 at Roissy-CDG costing €20 million, the refitting of Air France premises within the new S4 satellite at RoissyCDG airport (13,000m2, \in 24 million) and, lastly, the renovation of a 9,000m2 industrial building to be used for engine maintenance at Orly for \in 8 million.
+The main construction projects in progress for the Air France group are a 5,000m2 building for the new engine test bench facility for very large engines like the GE90 at Roissy-CDG costing €20 million, the refitting of Air France premises within the new S4 satellite at Roissy-

+CDG airport (13,000m2, \le 24 million) and, lastly, the renovation of a 9,000m2 industrial building to be used for engine maintenance at Orly for \le 8 million.

-The KLM group currently has no outstanding commitments to largescale construction projects.
+The KLM group currently has no outstanding commitments to large-scale construction projects.